 After he learned of his risk in college, both Geno and his coaches paid particular attention to whether he was healthy during practice and games.

-Roughly one in 12 African Americans carries a copy of the HBB mutation and the World Health Organization estimates that sickle cell disease contributes to 5% of deaths in children under 5 years of age in some African countries.
+Roughly one in 13 African Americans carries a copy of the HBB mutation and the World Health Organization estimates that sickle cell disease contributes to 5 percent of deaths in children under 5 years of age in some African countries.
 World Sickle Cell Awareness Day aims to highlight and combat this public health burden.

 So we ask you today – do you suffer from sickle cell disease or know anyone living with it?
 What about sickle cell trait – have you been screened for a mutation that you could pass on to your child?
 We welcome your comments on this important health topic and encourage you to also raise awareness about this disease.

 Find out more about 23andMe’s Sickle Cell report here.